Utkarsh731/Utkarsh731/README.md

-Tech wizard and innovation enthusiast 💻 Product Owner at NerdyBio and Full Stack Developer at StatusNeo.
+Tech wizard, speaker and innovation enthusiast 💻 Product Owner at NerdyBio and Full Stack Developer at StatusNeo.

 100+ thought-provoking blogs published on cutting-edge technologies, my expertise in System and Database Designing is second to none.